Review: Pearl Jam come roaring back with superb new album

 You have free articles remaining.

+The first single, "Dance of the Clairvoyants," is one of the most exciting Pearl Jam songs in decades, with guitarist Stone Gossard playing chunky bass lines, bassist (and Montana native) Jeff Ament offering splintering, chopping guitar riffs and Vedder's voice at its most mercurial, bursting out of the song's outline.

-“Alright” is a nifty, spacey, Peter Gabriel-ish tune and “Comes Then Goes” is an acoustic ballad for a lost friend.
-Gossard sings backup vocals on his terrifically unsettling lullaby “Buckle Up” and drummer Matt Cameron shines on the excellent “Take the Long Way,” attacking his kit like a thrash act.
+"Alright" is a nifty, spacey, Peter Gabriel-ish tune and "Comes Then Goes" is an acoustic ballad for a lost friend.
+Gossard sings lead on the terrifically unsettling lullaby "Buckle Up" and drummer Matt Cameron shines on the excellent "Take the Long Way," attacking his kit like a thrash act.

 Environmental fears are a frequent motif, with Vedder often singing about oceans rising and an uneasy Earth.
 "You can't hide the lies/In the rings of a tree," he sings on "Alright."
 The album's cover captures a Norwegian ice cap gushing and the title "Gigaton" is often used to measure human carbon dioxide emissions.